 It takes a village.
 Make sure the help desk, evangelists, and moderators are prepared!

 Secret 9 – It’s about fun!

 Don’t be afraid to incorporate incentives and rewards to help kick start adoption.
 Hanley suggested scavenger hunts and events that involve food are highly effective.

 Secret 10 – It’s about listening.

 Piggybacking off of the second secret, you need to seek feedback and apply it.
 By identifying challenges and conducting usability tests, you ensure that you are doing what you think you are doing.

-Secret 11 – You’re
+Secret 11 – You’re never done.

 Secret 12 – It’s about sharing.

 Don’t be afraid to shamelessly “borrow” great ideas.